techidaily/site-ai-video-translation/source/_posts/2024-approved-5-best-chrome-extensions-you-can-use-to-translate-videos.md

 ![Smartcat](https://images.wondershare.com/virbo/article/best-10-chinese-video-to-english-translators-6.jpg)

-[Smartcat](https://www.smartcat.com/)is a translator that lets you **translate from video Chinese to English** **.** Their portfolio includes brands like eBay, VOLVO, Trip.com, and other high-profile companies that build up their credibility and make Smartcat a very heavy contender on this list.
+[Smartcat](https://www.smartcat.com/) is a translator that lets you **translate from video Chinese to English** **.** Their portfolio includes brands like eBay, VOLVO, Trip.com, and other high-profile companies that build up their credibility and make Smartcat a very heavy contender on this list.

 But how good is it actually?
 Well, Smartcat is all about speed and efficiency, and that’s why it is known to improve your translation workflow by more than 70%.
 The tool is fairly easy to use.
 All you need is to upload your Chinese video file and select English, and within a couple of minutes, you will get your translated video.